attn-pd/attn-pd.github.io/reviews/blindsight.md

 __In Progress__

 Read Peter Watts.
-I've only read two of his novels, ["The Freeze Frame Revolution"](../brief_reviews/the_freeze_frame_revolution.md) being the other, but the only thing stopping me from reading more is A) the finite amount of time I have on this Earth and B) the fact that other excellent authors and books exist.
+I've only read two of his novels[^1], ["The Freeze Frame Revolution"](../brief_reviews/the_freeze_frame_revolution.md) being the other, but the only thing stopping me from reading more is A) the finite amount of time I have on this Earth and B) the fact that other excellent authors and books exist.

 ![The ship Theseus over Big Ben](blindsight_theseus.jpg)